 Würth Sculpture Garden

-The Würth Corporation takes an extraordinary interest in its employees worldwide, providing not only an ongoing training and education program, but also access to a multitude of cultural offerings including art exhibits, concerts – both classical and rock, readings, cabarets and much more, all free of charge to them and the general public.
+The Würth Corporation takes an extraordinary interest in its employees worldwide, providing not only an ongoing training and education program, but also access to a multitude of cultural offerings including art exhibits, concerts – both classical and rock, readings, cabarets, and much more, all free of charge to them and the general public.
 The Würth museums’ exhibits display a portion of the 18,000 works from the Würth collection, which Prof. Dr. H.c. mult.
-Reinhold Würth began collecting in the 1960’s and which range from the 15th century to today.
+Reinhold Würth began collecting in the 1960’s, and range from the 15th century to today.

-Sculptures by internationally renowned artists including Marina Abramovic, Stephan Balkenhol, Christian Boltanski, Tony Cragg, Anselm Kiefer, Markus Lüpertz, Mario Merz, Jaume Plensa, James Turrell, Manfred Wakolbinger, Erwin Wurm and Brigitte Kowanz, which belong to the Würth Collection, are on view throughout Salzburg.
-Known as the Walk of Modern Art initiated by the Salzburg Foundation in 2013 these works are on long-term loan to Salzburg.
+Sculptures by internationally renowned artists including Marina Abramovic, Stephan Balkenhol, Christian Boltanski, Tony Cragg, Anselm Kiefer, Markus Lüpertz, Mario Merz, Jaume Plensa, James Turrell, Manfred Wakolbinger, Erwin Wurm, and Brigitte Kowanz, which belong to the Würth Collection, are on view throughout Salzburg.
+Known as the Walk of Modern Art initiated by the Salzburg Foundation in 2013, these works are on long-term loan to Salzburg.